-The Association supports the establishment of support groups for employees and students who have been victims of school violence.
+Further, WEA supports the establishment of association-driven rapid response support groups for employees and students who have been victims of school violence.

-CR I-18 YOUTH AND GANG ACTIVITY (RA-89, 96)
+CR I-27 YOUTH AND GANG ACTIVITY (RA-89, 96)

 The Washington Education Association supports collaboration among family, school, community, business, and law enforcement agencies in the effort to reduce gang-related crime.